Cross-Camera Trajectories Help Person Retrieval in a Camera Network: Experiment

 \section{Experiment}

-The experiments focus on investigating seven aspects: 1) Comparison of performance between our method with the traditional person retrieval methods; 2) Ablation study for trajectory generation; 3) Effectiveness of trajectory re-ranking; 4) Effectiveness of strategy of applying the spatio-temporal model; 5) Spatio-temporal robustness of the proposed method; 6) The generalization ability of the proposed method.
+The experiments focus on investigating six aspects: i) Comparison of performance between our method with the traditional person retrieval methods; ii) Ablation study for trajectory generation; iii) Effectiveness of trajectory re-ranking; iv) Effectiveness of strategy of applying the spatio-temporal model; v) Spatio-temporal robustness of the proposed method; vi) The generalization ability of the proposed method.